Gradient Flow from a Random Walk in Hilbert Space: Diffusion Limit Theorem

 \section{Diffusion Limit Theorem}

 This section contains a precise statement of the algorithm, statement of the main theorem showing that piecewise linear interpolant of the output of the algorithm converges weakly to a noisy gradient flow described by a SPDE, and proof of the main theorem.
-The proof of various technical lemmas is deferred to section \ref{sec:4}.
+The proofs of various technical lemmas are deferred to section \ref{sec:4}.